django-cms/djangocms-moderation/docs/moderation_integration.rst

    :maxdepth: 2
    :caption: Contents:

-Moderation depends on Versioning (https://github.com/divio/djangocms-versioning), so first install that.
+Moderation depends on `Versioning <https://github.com/divio/djangocms-versioning>`_ to be installed.
 The content-type models that should be moderated need to be registered.
 This can be done in `cms_config.py` file:

 .. code-block:: python